pypa/packaging.python.org/source/guides/publishing-package-distribution-releases-using-github-actions-ci-cd-workflows.rst

 on GitHub, this workflow will publish it to PyPI.
-And it'll publish any push to Test PyPI which is useful for providing test builds to your alpha users as well as making sure that your release pipeline keeps being healthy!
+And it'll publish any push to Test PyPI which is useful for providing test builds to your alpha users as well as making sure that your release pipeline remains healthy!

 .. _API token: https://pypi.org/help/#apitoken